-Graduate Program Approval
+Graduate Program Approval and Accreditatioin

 The National Association of School Psychologists' (NASP) Program Accreditation Board provides a review and approval service to graduate programs in school psychology.
-NASP program approval is part of the association's commitment to serving the mental health and educational interests of all children and youth by promoting the preparation of competent professionals in accordance with the Standards for Graduate Preparation of School Psychologists.
+NASP program approval and accreditation is part of the association's commitment to serving the mental health and educational interests of all children and youth by promoting the preparation of competent professionals in accordance with the Standards for Graduate Preparation of School Psychologists.

 Note that online submission processes differ for programs within CAEP/NCATE-accredited units and applying through NASP only.
 A payment form and $500 fee are required for programs that are not in units accredited or undergoing review by CAEP/NCATE.
 Additionally, NASP only programs (i.e., those not within CAEP/NCATE units) submitting for review must contact Dr. Natalie Politikos, Chair of the Program Accreditation Board, to communicate the intent to apply.